pausethelogic/aws-ip-lookup/README.md

 ## Cache Management

 The tool automatically:
-- Maintains a local cache in ~/.aws-ip-tool/
+- Maintains a local cache in ~/.aws-ip-lookup/
 - Checks for updates using AWS's SyncToken
 - Downloads new IP ranges only when needed
 - Falls back to cache when offline

+## TODO

+- Add support for checking if an IP address belongs to a specific AWS account
+- Add support for checking if an IP address belongs to a specific resource you own (e.g., EC2 instance, NAT Gateway, ALB, etc)